Terafora/desktop-pomodoro/README.md

 ## Usage

 1. **Pomodoro Timer**
+- Set time in minutes for work time, break time and how many loops of the alarm you want.
 - Click "Start" to begin the timer.
+- Click "Pause/Resume" to pause and resume the timer.
-- Use "Reset" to reset the timer to the default 25 minutes.
+- Use "Reset" to reset the timer.

 2. **Checklist**
 - Enter a task in the input field and click "Add Task" to add it to the checklist.